 Quints are versatile apparatus that can fill any one of several needs at a fire or emergency scene.
 They can function as either an engine or a truck company due to the equipment they carry.
 Our quints each have a 1,500 gallon per minute pump, a 500 gallon booster tank, and over 1,500 feet of hose.
 They are also equipped with a 75’ main aerial ladder and over 140’ of ground ladders.
 The aerial ladder has a pre-piped master stream that can flow over 800 gallons per minute, and the vehicles also carry a similar selection of tools, appliances and equipment as an engine, including a thermal imaging camera and self-contained breathing apparatus.
 In addition, they carry a wider selection of forcible entry tools, as well as the same Advanced Life Support medical equipment as our engines.
 These vehicles are also staffed with a crew of three: a lieutenant, an engineer, and a firefighter.
 We currently have two quints, one front-line and one reserve, both of which are quartered at Station 83.

 The Squad is the “rolling tool box” for the Palatine Fire Department.
 Staffed by two firefighter / paramedics, this unit is equipped to respond to a variety of incidents including medical calls, rescues of various types, hazardous materials incidents, fires, and other responses.
 Many incidents can be handled with the equipment carried on this and other front-line units; for other, more technical responses, this unit is set up to provide an initial response.
 With these variable responsibilities, this unit must carry a lot of equipment.
 It carries a full complement of Advanced Life Support medical gear to be able to stabilize a patient prior to arrival of an ambulance, as well as a cooler to provide chilled fluids for patients who require in-field initiation of theraputic hypothermia.
 It also carries a set of Genesis hydraulic extrication tools for vehicle crashes, including a spreader, a cutter and two rams powered by a “simo” pump capable of powering two tools simultaneously.
 These tools are pre-connected to reels mounted in the front bumper for rapid deployment.
-Other rescue tools carried include a set of Paratech stabilization struts for structural collapses, trench incidents or overturned vehicles, several saws for cutting materials from wood to metal to concrete, an air chisel set, ropes and rope rescue equipment for high-angle and low-angle rescues, confined space rescue equipment, Stokes and Sked stretchers for patient packaging in various environments, a supplied air respirator set for extended operations, and other assorted hand and power tools.
-For water rescue, this unit carries SCUBA gear with fully encapsulated dry suits and full-face masks with hard-line communications for dive rescues, as well as a surface ice rescue suit, water rescue ropes and life vests.
-It also carries hazardous materials equipment such as decontamination equipment, monitoring gear, specialized protective clothing, and tools needed for various hazardous materials responses.
+Other rescue tools carried include a set of Paratech stabilization struts for structural collapses, trench incidents or overturned vehicles, several saws for cutting materials from wood to metal to concrete, a Petrogen cutting torch, an air chisel set, ropes and rope rescue equipment for high-angle and low-angle rescues, confined space rescue equipment, Stokes and Sked stretchers for patient packaging in various environments, a supplied air respirator set for extended operations, and other assorted hand and power tools.
+For water rescue, this unit carries SCUBA gear with fully encapsulated dry suits and full-face masks with hard-line communications for dive rescues, as well as a surface ice rescue suit, swiftwater rescue gear, water rescue ropes and life vests.
+It also carries hazardous materials equipment such as monitoring gear, specialized protective clothing, and tools needed for various hazardous materials responses.
 It has a thermal imaging camera, an assortment of portable extinguishers, and an extensive collection of hand tools for firefighting.
 In addition, it carries special equipment for a “Rapid Intervention Crew” that is set up at any working fire incident.
 This crew is responsible for rescue of a firefighter who is trapped, disoriented, or otherwise incapacitated in a hazard area, such as inside a building on fire.
 This crew is mandated by national standards to be available any time our members are working in any hazardous atmosphere; all of our members are trained to be able to function in this role.
-The vehicle is equipped with a 25,000 watt PTO generator, a 6,000 watt light tower, numerous portable and fixed floodlights, and a reel-mounted electrical cord, a 6-bottle high-pressure air cascade with dual fill stations and an air hose reel for air tools.
-The Palatine Fire Department runs the squad out of Station 85, along with a smaller reserve squad at Station 82 that is sometimes staffed during high call volume times such as during extreme weather.
+The vehicle is equipped with a PTO generator, a light tower, numerous portable and fixed floodlights, and reel-mounted electrical cords, an electric winch, a 4-bottle high-pressure air cascade with dual fill stations and an air hose reel for air tools.
+The Palatine Fire Department runs the squad out of Station 85, along with a reserve squad at Station 82 that is sometimes staffed during high call volume times such as during extreme weather.

 Our Battalion Chief responds in this specially equipped Ford Expedition.
 It carries extensive communications equipment, a computer, and a complete set of incident command and management materials for a wide variety of incident types.
 The commander has, in this vehicle, printed, computerized and on-line reference material at his fingertips that can be used to help in the mitigation of an incident.
 He also has a first aid kit and AED available in case he arrives first on the scene of a medical emergency.
 The vehicle is set up to allow the commander and assistants to efficiently work with writing desks, lighting, and communications equipment.
 The Battalion Chief responds in this unit out of Station 85.